Some common cleanup things to consider before making a gedcom (or importing to The Master Genealogist)

 Almost done.
 Do a final record search, one field at a time - the father, the mother, the spouse, the child, to make sure that none got missed.

-Once you are done, then you are ready to do one of three things.
-1) keep using Family Roots, 2) make a gedcom file to go to another program, or 3) send the data to Wholly Genes to import into The Master Genealogist format.
-There is no extra charge for the latter, just buying the program.
+Once you are done, then you are ready to do make a gedcom file to go to another program.